 Die Inhaltsangabe kann sich auf eine andere Ausgabe dieses Titels beziehen.

-Ben Marcus is the author of The Age of Wire and String, Notable American Women, The Flame Alphabet and Leaving the Sea.
-His work has appeared in the New Yorker, Granta, Harper's and the Paris Review.
-Marcus has received a Whiting Writers' Award, a Berlin Prize and a Guggenheim Fellowship.
-He is on the faculty at Columbia University in New York.
+BEN MARCUS is the author of Notable American Women, The Father Costume, The Age of Wire and String and The Flame Alphabet.
+His work has appeared in the New Yorker, the Paris Review, the New York Times, and McSweeney's.
+Marcus has received a Whiting Writer's Award, a NEA Fellowship in fiction, and three Pushcart Prizes.
+He is an associate professor at Columbia University.

 This book is a catalog of the life project as prosecuted in the Age of Wire and String and beyond, into the arrangements of states, sites, and cities and, further, within the small houses that have been granted erection or temporary placement on the perimeters of districts and river colonies.
 The settlement, in clusters and dispersed, has long required a document of secret motion and instruction—a collection of studies that might serve to clarify the terms obscured within every facet of the living program.